dariairad/pands-problem-sheet/README.md

 ## Overview

-This repository is a submission to *Problem Sheet* assignment associated with the *Programming and Scripting* module.

-The repository itself contains 7 .py files that present solutions to 7 weekly tasks set throughout the course.

-The purpose of this README file is to provide insights into the process of writing the code, understanding of the code, as well as the research and refernences used.
+This repository is a submission to *Problem Sheet* assignment for the *Programming and Scripting* module.
+The repository contains seven .py files that present solutions to seven weekly tasks that were set throughout the course.
+The purpose of this README file is to provide insight into my process of researching and writing the code for those tasks.

 ## Week 02 - Statements

 ### Task description

 Write a program that calculates somebody's Body Mass Index (BMI).
-Call the file bmi.py The inputs are the person's height in centimetres and weight in kilograms.
+Call the file bmi.py.
+The inputs are the person's height in centimetres and weight in kilograms.
 The output is their BMI.

 ### Extras

 - Personalised welcome message based on the user input
-- Error handling for weight and height inputs: non-numerical input, numerical inputs equal to or lower that 0, and blank inputs throw an error and prompt the user to try again.
+- Error handling for weight and height inputs: non-numerical input, numerical inputs equal to or lower than 0, and blank inputs throw an error and prompt the user to try again.
 - BMI interpretation (Underweight, Normal, Overweight, Obese)

 ### Code